Skip to content

 • provider event target values are sanitized for logs: use them to identify the endpoint or artifact path, not to recover a full signed URL.

-If artifact download fails, inspect provider events for operation, phase, status_code, attempt, and sanitized target, then rerun with a fresh task when the URL has expired.
+If artifact export fails, inspect provider events for operation, phase, status_code, attempt, and sanitized target, then rerun the local workflow after fixing the provider input or host configuration.

 8. Run Optional Runtime Smokes